I absolutely love playing with plants!

 Are you ready to make beautiful scarves using plants as a dye?

-- 1-2 scarves (I bought the habotai scarves from here)
+- 1 or 2 scarves (I bought the habotai scarves from here)

 Fill your dye pot half full of water and bring this to a boil.